slhck/ffmpeg-normalize/README.md

     See `ffmpeg -encoders` for a list.

-    Will attempt to copy video codec by default.
+    Will attempt to copy the video codec by default.

 - `-sn, --subtitle-disable`: Do not write subtitle streams to output